Kttq/Kttq/README.md

 <h1 align="center"> Gabriel Katta </h1>
-I'm a software developer at MercadoLibre / Computer Engineering Student at the University of Buenos Aires.
+<center>I'm a software developer at MercadoLibre / Computer Engineering Student at the University of Buenos Aires.</center>

 👾 Skills and Technologies 💻
 ----------------------------------------